 Of all the insects out there, ticks are among the most repulsive.

 They glom onto a host.
 Crawl around.
 Dig in.
 Feast on blood.
 Yuck.

 Worse, tick populations are growing in Lake County, Wisconsin and northern Illinois.
 Less-harsh winters and a robust deer herd (which carries ticks) are often blamed.

 Ticks Can Spread Lyme Disease

 The Centers for Disease Control and Prevention estimate that 300,000 Americans contract Lyme disease annually.
 Don’t be one in Lake County.
-If you have ticks in your yard or are concerned about the possibility, contact The Mosquito Guy
+If you have ticks in your yard or are troubled about the possibility, contact The Mosquito Guy

 A single tick protection application by The Mosquito Guy will control ticks on your property for up to thirty days.
-Late spring and early summer are peak tick season, so applying tick repellent by mid-May is recommended.
+Late spring and early summer are peak tick season, so applying tick repellent by mid-May is advised.
 Treatment starts at just $125 per yard.

 You can take deterrent actions on your own, too.
 Ticks can’t jump or skitter, so try building distinctive paths between lawn and wooded areas comprised of wood chips or gravel.
 Clearing away tall grass helps.

 When you’re outdoors, wear long-sleeved shirts and long pants to shield against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks more visible.

 Strong tick repellents are available.
 Twenty percent DEET formula is recommended.